bkio/navisworks-gltf-importer/README.md

 	- If you use Simulate C:\Program Files\Autodesk\Navisworks Simulate 2021\Plugins\GLTFImporterPlugin
 	- If you use Manage C:\Program Files\Autodesk\Navisworks Manage 2021\Plugins\GLTFImporterPlugin

+## How it works?
+- Upon opening copying the Plugin to the destination as described above, and opening the Navisworks; there will be a tab at the top called "Tool add-ins 1".
+- Click on "Tool add-ins 1" and there will be an option called "Import GLTF".
+Click on it and select the GLTF file.
+It will also import .bin files along with the main GLTF file.

 ## Compatibility?
 - Plugin is tested on Navisworks Simulate 2021, have not tested on the other editions.